 Portfolio: Our patent portfolio includes pending patent applications and issued patents in the United States and in foreign countries.
-As of March 31, 2023, our owned and licensed patent portfolio consisted of over 850 issued patents and over 200 pending patent applications around the world.
-Our over 358 directly owned patents are complemented by 95 patents from Furukawa's sole licensed intellectual property and 172 patents from Fujitsu's nonexclusively licensed intellectual property in the power semiconductor area.
-The 16 patents exclusively licensed from UCSB include unique intellectual property on nitrogen polar GaN, which was pivotal to us being awarded the contract from the U.S. Navy.
-Additionally, we hold a nonexclusive license from Cree to 420 GaN material/device patents.
+As of March 31, 2022, our owned and licensed patent portfolio consisted of over 850 issued patents and over 200 pending patent applications around the world.
+Our over 330 directly owned patents are complemented by 150 patents from Furukawa's sole licensed intellectual property and 171 patents from Fujitsu's nonexclusively licensed intellectual property in the power semiconductor area.
+The 26 patents exclusively licensed from UCSB include some fundamental early intellectual property on growth of GaN on silicon substrates and unique intellectual property on nitrogen polar GaN, which was pivotal to us being awarded the contract from the U.S. Navy.
+Additionally, we hold a nonexclusive license form Cree to over 300 GaN material/device patents.
 Our licenses for the UCSB, Furukawa and Cree patents are royalty-bearing, and we pay royalties based on total revenues.
 The license for the Fujitsu patents is not royalty-bearing.
 We have also sub-licensed the UCSB and Furukawa patents to Nexperia on a royalty-bearing basis, which helps us defray the cost of maintaining these intellectual property portfolios.